danielang2020/danielang2020.github.io/books/os/os.md

 > Beyond file access, we expect the file system to keep a fair amount of information about each file it is storing.
 We generally call such data about metadata.

 #### 39.11 Making Directories
+> Beyond files, a set of directory-related system calls enable you to make, read, and delete directories.
+Note you can never write to a directory directly.
+Because the format of the directory is considered file system metadata, the file system considers itself responsible for the integrity of directory data; thus you can only update a directory indirectly by, for example, creating files, directories, or other object types within it.
+In this way, the file system makes sure that directory contents are as expected.

+#### 39.14 Hard Links
+> We now come back to the mystery of why removing a file is performed via unlink(), by understanding a new way to make an entry in the file system tree, through a system call known as link().

+> When you create a file, you are really doing two things.
+First, you are making a structure(the inode) that will track virtually all relevant information about the file, including its size, where its block are on disk, and so forth.
+Second, you are linking a human-readable name to that file, and putting that link into a directory.
+> After creating a hard link to a file, to the file system, there is no difference between the original file name and the newly created file name;indeed, they are both just links to the underlying metadata about the file, which is found in the some inode number.
+>```
+>prompt> echo hello > file
+>prompt> cat file
+>hello
+>prompt> ln file file2
+>prompt> cat file2
+>hello
+>
+>prompt> ls -i file file2
+>67158084 file
+>67158084 file2
+>prompt>
+>
+>prompt> rm file
+>removed ‘file’
+>prompt> cat file2
+>hello
+>```
+> Thus, to remove a file from the file system, we call unlink().
+In the example below, we could for example remove the file named file, and still access the file without difficulty.
+> The reason this works is because when the file system unlinks file, it checks a reference count within the inode number.
+This reference count(sometimes called the link count) allows the file system to track how many different file names have been linked to this particular inode.
+When unlink() is called, it removes the "link" between the human-readable name(the file that is being deleted) to the given inode number, and decrements are reference count; only when the reference count reaches zero does the file system also free the inode and related data blocks; and thus truly "delete" the file.

+#### 39.15 Symbolic Links
+> There is one other type of link that is really useful, and it is called a symbolic link or sometimes a soft link.
+Hard links are somewhat limited: you can't create one to a directory(for fear that you will create a cycle in the directory tree); you can't hard link to files in other disk partitions(because inode numbers are only unique within a particular file system, not across file systems).

+> Creating a soft link looks much the same, and the original file can now be accessed through the file name file as well as the symbolic link name file2.
+> However, beyond this surface similarity, symbolic links are actually quite different from hard links.
+The first difference is that a symbolic link is actually a file itself, of a different type.
+We've already talked about regular files and directories; symbolic links are a third type the file system knows about.

+> Finally, because of the way symbolic links are created, they leave the possibility for what is known as a dangling reference:
+>```
+>prompt> echo hello > file
+>prompt> ln -s file file2
+>prompt> cat file2
+>hello
+>prompt> rm file
+>prompt> cat file2
+>cat: file2: No such file or directory
+>```
+> As you can see in this example, quite unlink hard links, removing the original file named file causes the link to point to a pathname that no longer exists.

+#### 39.16 Permission Bits And Access Control Lists
+> The file system also presents a virtual view of a disk, transforming it from a bunch of raw blocks into much more user-friendly files and directories.
+However, the abstraction is notably different from that of the CPU and memory,in that files are commonly shared among different users and processes and are not(always) private.

+#### 39.17 Making And Mounting A File System